10-3-pursuit/lab-react-crud/notes.md

 # Why are these components necessary to create this CRUD App?

+This application is a React web application with a focus on managing and displaying information about shows and movies.
+Each component and route serves a specific purpose for the functionality of the application:

+1. **`/` (Home Route)**: This is the default route that loads the home page of the application.

+2. **`/shows` (Shows Index Route)**: Displays a list or index of all shows.
+Users can view all the shows available in the application.

+3. **`/shows/new` (Shows New Form Route)**: This route presents a form to create a new show.
+It allows users to input data for a new show and add it to the list.

+4. **`/shows/:id` (Shows Show One Route)**: Displays detailed information about a specific show.
+The `:id` is a placeholder for a specific show's unique identifier.

+5. **`/shows/:id/edit` (Shows Edit Form Route)**: This route allows users to edit the details of an existing show.
+It typically loads a form pre-filled with the show's existing data.

+6. **`/movies` (Movies Index Route)**: Similar to the shows index, this route displays an index or list of all movies in the application.

+7. **`/movies/new` (Movies New Form Route)**: Provides a form for entering data for a new movie.

+8. **`/movies/:id` (Movies Show One Route)**: Shows detailed information for a specific movie.
+The `:id` represents the movie's unique identifier.

+9. **`/movies/:id/edit` (Movies Edit Form Route)**: Allows editing of a specific movie's details.

+The user stories (like being able to see a list of shows/movies, getting error messages, etc.) describe the functionality that the application provides from the user's perspective.
+These stories guide the development of the application's features and ensure that it meets user needs.

+The React code provided shows the structure and routing of the application, using `react-router-dom` for navigation between different components (pages) like `Home`, `Show`, `ShowsIndex`, etc. The use of hooks like `useState`, `useEffect`, `useParams`, and `useNavigate` indicates dynamic data handling and navigation.

+- `useState` is used for managing state in a functional component.
+- `useEffect` is for side-effects in components, like fetching data on component mount.
+- `useParams` is used to access parameters of the current route.
+- `useNavigate` allows programmatic navigation.

+The `URL` variable and functions like `getOneShow`, `destroyShow`, and `getAllShows` suggest interaction with an external API or backend for CRUD (Create, Read, Update, Delete) operations on shows and movies.

+Overall, each route and component is designed to handle a specific part of the application's functionality, from displaying lists of shows/movies to handling the creation, deletion, and updating of individual entries.

 ### First Component: `Show`

 1. **Imports from React and React Router DOM:**